Senior Lecturer, Innovation and Entrepreneurship

 Dr. Lubik has published in leading technology management journals such as R&D Management, Technovation and Long Range Planning.
-Her research is currently focused on stimulating and supporting university-based entrepreneurship with a focus on interdisciplinary entrepreneurship and innovation, and commercialization.
-In 2013, she received the Dr. Theo Williamson Outstanding Paper Award by Emerald Publishing for “Market-pull and technology-push in manufacturing start-ups in emerging industries” published in the Journal of Manufacturing Technology Management.
+Her research is currently focused on stimulating and supporting university-based entrepreneurship with a focus on interdisciplinary entrepreneurship and innovation, and commercialization, and more recently the creation of the entrepreneurial mindset.

 Prior to joining the Beedie School of Business, Dr. Lubik worked in the Centre for Strategy and Performance at the Institute for Manufacturing at the University of Cambridge.
 She has also worked as a business coach, specializing in market analysis, and project manager and coordinator on a number of international European projects supporting start-up firms through incubation, finance and policy.

 She is also actively involved in entrepreneurship, as a mentor and a certified expert business coach, and was the a co-founder and Marketing Director of a technology-based startup: Lungfish Dive Systems.
 Dr. Lubik holds a BBA (honours) from SFU, concentrating in International Business and Marketing, as well as a masters and PhD from the University of Cambridge, where she was also NanoForum Fellow.